TheToriqul/Airport-Check-In-Kiosk-System/backend/README.md

 - **Atomic Operations**: Uses `synchronized` methods and atomic SQL increments
 - **Transaction Isolation**: `REPEATABLE_READ` isolation level
 - **Real-time Sync**: WebSocket broadcasts baggage count updates
+- **Passenger-wise Updates**: Each booking can have only one baggage record, but the `baggageCount` field can represent multiple bags
+- **Automatic Cleanup**: Duplicate baggage records are automatically cleaned up, keeping only the most recent one per booking

 ### Input Validation
 - **Case-Insensitive Search**: Booking references and passport numbers are normalized